The ties that bind

 - perpetuate an understanding between people and cultures

 - bring together similar interest groups in each city

 - provide a forum for the exchange of sister city experiences

 - extend the level of contacts through all sectors of the community

 - develop economic, trade, cultural, educational and other beneficial exchanges.

 The long link between Sydney and San Francisco was formally recognised in 1968 to strengthen civic, cultural, business, trade, tourism and sporting ties between the 2 ports on opposite sides of the Pacific.
 In 1977, cooperation between gay activists in both cities started the first Sydney Gay Mardi Gras the following year.

 Sydney and Nagoya signed a sister city relationship in 1980.
 The cities have since seconded staff trainees and supported reciprocal visits by school rugby union teams, bands and dance ensembles.
 The City also supports the student exchange agreement between educational authorities and is involved in the sister zoo relationship between Taronga Zoo and Nagoya Higashiyama Zoo.

 Wellington, New Zealand

-Since signing a sister city agreement in 1983, Sydney and the capital city of New Zealand have focused their relationship on trade and business matters.
-In 1986, Wellington downgraded the relationship to friendly city status, however, Sydney still regards Wellington as a sister city.
+Since signing a sister city agreement in 1983, Sydney and the capital city of New Zealand have focused the relationship on trade and business matters.

 In 1787, Arthur Phillip led what was to become known as the First Fleet from Portsmouth's harbour.
 The following year the boats entered Port Jackson and the European settlement of Sydney began.
 In 1984, to commemorate this link, Sydney and Portsmouth signed a sister city agreement to develop and perpetuate economic, trading, cultural, educational and sporting links.